suzeelx/Bazar/README.md

    ```
     env/Scripts/activate
    ```
-10. Type pip install -r requirements.txt in the terminal window to install all the requirements to run the app.
+9. Install Django.
     ```
+    pip install django
+    ```
+10. Generate the requirements.txt file by using the pip freeze command:
+    ```
+    pip freeze > requirements.txt
+    ```
+13. Type pip install -r requirements.txt in the terminal window to install all the requirements to run the app.
+    ```
      pip install -r requirements.txt
     ```
-12. Type python manage.py runserver to start a localhost server for the app.
+14. Type python manage.py runserver to start a localhost server for the app.
     ```
     python manage.py runserver
     ```